Improving User Interface Generation Models from Designer Feedback: Discussion

-One approach to addressing this problem is to develop more stringent rubrics to encourage more repeatable evaluation of UI screens~\cite{biyani2024rubicon}.
+It is possible to improve this existing ranking framework in several ways.
+For example, previous work~\cite{gajos2005preference} has investigated uncertainty-based approaches to selecting binary pairs to query users, which may improve the sample efficiency of pairwise comparisons.
+Another possibility is to develop more stringent rubrics to encourage more repeatable evaluation of UI screens~\cite{biyani2024rubicon}.
 However, our work advocates for a different approach: instead of presenting designers with a decision where disagreement can result in ``noise,'' (i.e., ranking UI screens) our approach can allow different designers to each give non-conflicting alternatives (i.e., UI design revisions) that are useful for representing for design assessment.
 Suppose there is a UI screen where an important piece of information is not highlighted, e.g., a checkout screen whose information hierarchy makes it difficult to locate the total shopping cost.
 Multiple designers might be able to diagnose the same problem but propose different fixes, e.g., highlighting the important element with color or moving it to a more isolated area to draw attention.
 Whereas a ranking task would force the designer to choose between two model-generated UI screens, where the alternative possibly does not address the problem (or potentially even introduces new ones), our approach is able to introduce a new data point that specifically targets the original UI screen's flaws.
 By ``agreeing to disagree,'' we train the model to consider multiple solutions for a problem, instead of a single canonical answer.
 Anecdotally, informal conversations with designers revealed that they often generate and evaluate multiple alternative UI designs so incorporating multiple UI design revisions into model training aligns better with designer practice.

 Other research in the machine learning literature has also explored feedback mechanisms outside of standard ranking, for example through online imitation learning of human demonstrations~\cite{shaikh2025aligning} or model alignment based on editing model-generated output~\cite{ji2024aligner}.
 These approaches are motivated by the observation that desirable generations often lie outside a base model’s output distribution~\cite{shaikh2025aligning}, while conventional pairwise ranking limits feedback to in-distribution outputs.
 This observation is especially relevant for UI generation, where excellent designs are often creative and uncommon, making them unlikely to emerge from a model’s typical outputs.